-Canstar Blue’s hardware store review has seen Bunnings, Home Timber and Hardware and Mitre 10 compared and rated on their product range, prices, special deals available, store and website layout, customer service and overall satisfaction.
+Canstar Blue’s hardware store review has seen Home Hardware, Bunnings and Mitre 10 compared and rated on their product range, prices, special deals available, store layout, website usability, customer service, and overall satisfaction.

 Show Important Notes^*

 Hide Important Notes^*

 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 By default, brands with equal overall satisfaction ratings are sorted by the mean overall satisfaction score as rated by consumers.
 You can click the arrows at the top of any column in the table to sort by the results in that column. ^ By clicking on a brand or ‘details’ button, you will leave Canstar Blue and be taken to our referral partner to compare.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that our referral partner does not cover, you will be taken to a brand page on Canstar Blue.
 Canstar Blue research finalised in April 2022, published in April 2022.

 Aussies rated Home Hardware best in Canstar Blue’s hardware store review for the SECOND year in a row, scoring the retailer five-star reviews for customer service, special deals available, store layout & website usability, and overall satisfaction.

 Home Hardware hits the nail on the head in hardware store ratings for 2nd year

 There are generally two types of people who visit hardware stores.
 Those who consider themselves handy around the house (28%) and regularly work on DIY home projects (23%) or renovate property (7%).
 And then, the Aussies who avoid fixing things for as long as possible (10%) or rarely ever finish a DIY project (5%).